- When it's Done:160°F

 Get the right ground beef.

 The ideal burger patty size is about six ounces — roughly between the size of a baseball and a softball.
 Once the ball is formed, flatten it out in your hands or on a cutting board until it’s about three-fourths of an inch thick and circular in shape.
 Put a slight indentation in the center of the patty, as this keeps the patty from swelling up and becoming too round during cooking.
+You can also choose to maximize crispiness and surface flavor by grilling thinner patties, and stacking two in each burger.
 Refrigerate the patties until ready to cook.2

 Form the patties.

 Fire up a full chimney of Original Kingsford® Charcoal, or light a pile of about 100 briquets.
 Learn more about the best ways to light the coals here.
 Configure the coals for a two-zone fire, with coals covering about half of the grill.
 You want the coals at a medium-high temperature, meaning that you can carefully hold your hand above them for five to six seconds before pulling it away.
-If you need to increase or decrease your temperature, do so now.
+We look for a grill temperature of around 400°F. If you need to increase or decrease your temperature, do so now.
 Add the grate above them and let it heat up.3

 Arrange the coals.

 Sear the burgers directly over the coals until brown and crispy on the bottom, about four to five minutes.
+You’ll know to flip the patties when you see liquid pooling on the uncooked surface.
 Be careful not to char the meat or press down on the patties with a spatula while cooking, you’ll squeeze out all those flavorful juices.
 Flare-ups will happen.
 This is just the fat rendering and dripping onto the coals.
 Simply move the burgers to the other side of the grate until the flames subside.
 Use a long-handled metal spatula to flip the burgers only once.
 Then sear the other side to lock in the juices.4

 Sear and flip.

 - Once the burgers are seared, reposition the burgers so that they are no longer directly over the coals, place the lid atop the BBQ and continue cooking until they reach the desired temperature.
-It’s always a good idea to use a meat thermometer to confirm the temperature.5
+It’s always a good idea to use a meat thermometer to confirm doneness.5

 Move and cover.